Bernier says he’ll remember ‘who stood by me’ in Conservative leadership race

 In final speeches on Friday night, fellow candidates called for party unity ahead of the winner being announced.

-“Come Monday, every single Conservative in Canada will need to ask ourselves the very same question: ‘What is more important to me, the last campaign or the next one?’”
-Lisa Raitt told the crowd.
+“Come Monday, every single Conservative in Canada will need to ask ourselves the very same question: ‘What is more important to me, the last campaign or the next one?’ ” Lisa Raitt told the crowd.

 Ms. Raitt said she will back whoever wins and expects all the candidates to do the same.
 “I ask all of my supporters to do likewise,” she said.Report Typo/Error